-1 Short communication: Potential of Sentinel 1 InSAR and offset tracking in monitoring post-cyclonic landslides activities in
+Short communication: Potential of Sentinel-1 interferometric synthetic aperture radar (InSAR) and offset tracking in monitoring post-cyclonic landslide activities on Réunion

-3 Reunion Island.

-- 4 Marcello de Michele1, Daniel Raucoules1, Claire Rault2, Bertrand Aunay2 and Michael - 5 Foumelis^{1,3} - 6 1BRGM, Geophysical Imagery and Remote Sensing Unit, Orleans, 45000, France. - 2BRGM, Direction de Actions Territoriales, Saint Denis, La Réunion, 97400, France. - 8 3Aristotle University of Thessaloniki, Department of Physical and Environmental Geography, 541 24 - 9 Thessaloniki, Greece. - 10 Correspondence to: Marcello de Michele (m.demichele@brgm.fr)
+Marcello de Michele1, Daniel Raucoules1, Claire Rault2, Bertrand Aunay2, and Michael Foumelis^{1,3}

+1Geophysical Imagery and Remote Sensing Unit, BRGM, 45000 Orléans, France 2Direction de Actions Territoriales, BRGM, Saint-Denis, 97400 Réunion, France 3Department of Physical and Environmental Geography, Aristotle University of Thessaloniki, 541 24 Thessaloniki, Greece

-Abstract
+Correspondence: Marcello de Michele (m.demichele@brgm.fr)

+Received: 20 October 2022 - Discussion started: 23 November 2022 Revised: 6 March 2023 - Accepted: 28 March 2023 - Published: 11 May 2023

-- This study examines the results of an interferometric Synthetic Aperture Radar (InSAR) and SAR Offset Tracking (OT) study on Cirque de Salazie (CdS), Reunion Island, France, within the context of the RENOVRISK project, - 15 a multidisciplinary programme to study the cyclonic risks in the South-West Indian Ocean.
-Despite numerous - landslides on this territory, CdS is one of the denser populated areas in Reunion Island.
-One of the aims of the - 17 project is to assess whether Sentinel 1 SAR methods can be used to measure landslide motion and/or accelerations - due to post cyclonic activity on CdS.
-We concentrate on the post 2017 cyclonic activity.
-We use the Copernicus - Sentinel 1 data, acquired between 30/10/2017 and 06/11 2018.
-Sentinel 1 is a C-band SAR, and its signal can be - severely affected by the presence of changing vegetation between two SAR acquisitions, particularly in CdS, where - 21 the vegetation canopy is well developed.
-This is why C-band radars such as the ones onboard Radarsat or Envisat, - characterized by low acquisition frequency (24 and 36 days, respectively), could not be routinely used on CdS to - 23 measure landslide motion with InSAR in the past.
-In this study, we use InSAR and OT techniques applied to - Sentinel 1 SAR.
-We find that C-band SAR onboard Sentinel 1 can be used to monitor landslide motion in densely - vegetated areas, thanks to its high acquisition frequency (12 days).
-OT stacking reveals a useful complement to - InSAR, especially in mapping fast moving areas.
-In particular, we can highlight ground motion in the Hell-Bourg, - 27 Ile à Vidot, Grand Ilet, Camp Pierrot, and Belier landslides.
+Abstract.
+This study examines the results of an interferometric synthetic aperture radar (InSAR) and SAR offset tracking (OT) study in Cirque de Salazie (CdS), Réunion Island, France, within the context of the RENOVRISK project, a multidisciplinary programme to study the cyclonic risks in the south-western Indian Ocean.
+Despite numerous landslides in this territory, CdS is one of the more densely populated areas on Réunion Island.
+One of the aims of the project is to assess whether Sentinel-1 SAR methods can be used to measure landslide motion and/or accelerations due to post-cyclonic activity in CdS.
+We concentrate on the post-2017 cyclonic activity.
+We use the Copernicus Sentinel-1 data, acquired between 30 October 2017 and 6 November 2018.
+Sentinel-1 is a C-band SAR, and its signal can be severely affected by the presence of changing vegetation between two SAR acquisitions, particularly in CdS, where the vegetation canopy is well developed.
+This is why C-band radars such as the ones on board RADARSAT or Envisat, characterized by low acquisition frequency (24 and 36 d, respectively), could not be routinely used in CdS to measure landslide motion with InSAR in the past.
+In this study, we use InSAR and OT techniques applied to Sentinel-1 SAR.
+We find that C-band SAR on board Sentinel-1 can be used to monitor landslide motion in densely vegetated areas, thanks to its high acquisition frequency (12 d).
+OT stacking reveals a useful complement to InSAR, especially in mapping fast moving areas.
+In particular, we can highlight ground motion in the Hell-Bourg, Ilet à Vidot, Grand-Ilet, Camp Pierrot, and Le Bélier landslides.

-1. Introduction and study area
+1 Introduction and study area

-- Landslide and erosion processes are causes of major concern to population and infrastructures on Reunion Island. - 31 These processes are led by the tropical climate of the island.
-The hydrological regime of the rivers is distinct owing - 32 to the coexistence of several major parameters that predispose it to extreme vulnerability.
-Holding almost all the - world records for rainfall between 12 h (1170 mm) and 15 days (6083 mm), the island has a marked relief with a - peak at 3,069 m, with exceptional cliffs that reach 1500 m in height.
+Landslide and erosion processes are causes of major concern to population and infrastructures on Réunion Island.
+These processes are led by the tropical climate of the island.
+The hydrological regime of the rivers is distinct owing to the coexistence of several major parameters that predispose it to extreme vulnerability.
+Holding almost all the world records for rainfall between 12 h (1170 mm) and 15 d (6083 mm), the island has a marked relief with a peak at 3069 m, with exceptional cliffs that reach 1500 m in height.

-CdS is the rainiest of the large erosional depressions on Reunion Island (Pohl et al., 2016) with an average annual cumulative rainfall of approximately 3,100 mm since 1963; a minimum of 698 mm was recorded in 1990, and a maximum of 5,893 mm was recorded in 1980.
+Cirque de Salazie (CdS) is the rainiest of the large erosional depressions on Réunion Island (Pohl et al., 2016), with an average annual cumulative rainfall of approximately 3100 mm since 1963; a minimum of 698 mm was recorded in 1990, and a maximum of 5893 mm was recorded in 1980.